There’s a famous New Yorker cartoon from the early 1990’s about recycling.

 Here are a few more that seem worth sharing.

-I use various sizes of lids as coasters, to catch drips under houseplants and opened jars of honey.
-Cut a slit in one and slip a paintbrush handle through to prevent paint drips from falling onto your shirtsleeves.
+I use various sizes of lids as coasters and to catch drips under houseplants and opened jars of honey.
+Cut aslit in one and slip a paintbrush handle through to prevent paint drips from falling onto your shirtsleeves.

 Tops from parmesan cheese containers

 Amazingly, these tops fit onto narrow-neck glass mason jars, which I use to store my homegrown herbs.
 I also use an empty Parmesan container for shaking flour onto my work surface when rolling a piecrust or shaping bread dough.

 As long as it still holds water when zipped, I never throw a zipper bag away.
 I wash them out, dry them on my laundry rack, and reuse them again and again.
 I freeze a lot of fruit and vegetables each summer and find that I can get years of reuse out of a single bag.
 As for labeling, I just cross out last year’s label with my magic marker and write a new one.